-The type of chestnuts we have here in Romania is called Spanish/European Chestnuts, but from my experience, they are not that different from the American chestnuts.
+The type of chestnuts we have here in Romania is called Spanish or European Chestnuts, but from my experience, they are not that different from the American chestnuts.
 I don’t think I’ve ever had the Asian variety.

 Last year was the first time I figured out how to make the boiling process easier by using a pressure cooker.
 Add the rinsed chestnuts to the pressure cooker, top with cold water, and cook for 7 minutes on high pressure, with natural release.

 How to peel and eat chestnuts

 I think most people are not familiar with how to eat them.
 I remember once I was so excited when I found them in Dallas, that I went to a meeting with friends with boiled chestnuts.
 They had no idea what they were and what to do with them.

 I am pretty ‘Sauvage’ when it comes to chestnuts, I break the skin with my teeth, starting at the tip end, and scoop the white, creamy flesh with my teeth.
 You can also eat them more elegantly by slicing them with a knife or even peeling them with a pairing knife.

-In fact, chestnuts have two skins, one hard one, brown and shiny on the outside, and another thinner one, adhering to the seed itself, which is the edible white, creamy part.
+In fact, chestnuts have two skins, one hard one (the outer shell), brown and shiny on the outside, and another thinner one, adhering to the seed itself, which is the edible white, creamy part.

-Peeling the chestnuts is the best strategy if you are planning to use them for something else, like this Parsnip and Chestnut Puree with Chives.
+Peeling the chestnuts is best if you plan to use them for something else, like this Parsnip and Chestnut Puree with Chives.

 No, I won’t give you a recipe to make chestnut flour, but I wanted to mention how much I love chestnut flour.
 I use it a lot in my baking because it is naturally sweet and gives great texture in baking.
-Since I discovered chestnut flour, I have almost never added any sweetener to my baking.
+Since I discovered chestnut flour, I have rarely added any sweetener to my baking.